conda/conda/docs/source/install/sample-condarc.rst

 .. code-block:: yaml

   # This is a sample .condarc file.
-It adds the r binstar channel and enables
+It adds the r Anaconda.org channel and enables
   # the show_channel_urls option.

   # channel locations.
 These override conda defaults, i.e., conda will
   # search *only* the channels listed here, in the order given.
 Use "defaults" to
   # automatically include all default channels.
 Non-url channels will be
-  # interpreted as binstar usernames (this can be changed by modifying the
+  # interpreted as Anaconda.org usernames (this can be changed by modifying the
   # channel_alias key; see below).
 The default is just 'defaults'.
   channels:
     - r